• • •

-The New York City Children’s Holiday Party (NYCCHP,) dedicated to bringing the joys of the holidays to children living in New York City’s homeless shelters, will continue our tradition for the 15th year!
+The New York City Children’s Holiday Party (NYCCHP) is dedicated to bringing the joys of the holidays to children living in New York City’s homeless shelters, and we were proud to continue our tradition for the 16th year!

-We are proud to have brought smiles to the faces of more than 11,000 homeless children who haven’t had a place to call home during the holiday season.
+For the last 17 years we are proud to have brought smiles to the faces of more than 12,000 homeless children who haven’t had a place to call home during the holiday season.
 These magical evenings buoy the spirit of the children and make them feel special and wanted throughout the year despite their circumstances.

 Please join us in creating wondrous moments for these children in our very own backyard.
-Your generosity is truly appreciated and 100% of your donation goes directly to the children.
+You are welcome to volunteer with our organization — click here to become a volunteer.
+If you can’t join us for our magical evening a donation is greatly appreciated.
+100% of your donation goes directly to the children.
 Please donate now by clicking below!

 Why We Do This

-For insight into the lives of the children in the city’s homeless shelters, see Andrea Elliot’s clear-eyed yet heart-wrenching 5-part series in The New York Times, Invisible Child, accompanied by Ruth Fremson’s remarkable photographs.
+For insight into the lives of the children in the city’s homeless shelters, see Andrea Elliot’s clear-eyed yet heart-wrenching December 2015 5-part series in The New York Times, Invisible Child (December 2015), accompanied by Ruth Fremson’s remarkable photographs.
 Being able to give children like Dasani one night of pure fun reminds all of us what the holidays are truly about.